Home » Vintage Guides » Blue Willow China Collecting Guide [History & Values]

 Where to Find Blue Willow China?

-So much Blue Willow china has been produced over the years that you can literally find it everywhere(!).
-For retail sales purposes, I look for it at flea markets, garage sales, and thrift stores.
-For example, I found the little restaurantware creamer above at Salvation Army for just .79.
+So much Blue Willow china has been produced over the years that you can literally find it everywhere.
+For reselling purposes, I look for it at flea markets, garage sales, and thrift stores.
+For example, I found the little restaurantware creamer (above) at Salvation Army for just .79.

-You may also have luck finding people trying to sell whole sets on Facebook Marketplace since selling locally avoids high shipping costs.
+You may also have luck locating people trying to sell whole sets of Blue Willow on Facebook Marketplace since selling locally avoids high shipping costs.
 And church sales provide another opportunity to scout out some good pieces.

 Fun Facts About Blue Willow China